amanindra/LMATFY/README.md

 The system would need parsed web articles in a text format.

-*Expected Input*: natural language question
+*Expected Input*: Natural language question

 *Expected Output*: